 The National Institute on the Prosecution of Elder Abuse (NIPEA) is a three-and-one-half-day course designed to challenge prosecutors to reevaluate their approach to prosecuting elder abuse cases.
 Participants receive training on the dynamics of elder abuse as well as practical skills to successfully prosecute these cases.
 NIPEA explores the complex issues faced by prosecutors -- balancing offender accountability with the impact of criminal prosecution on victims.
 In addition to case evaluation and litigation skills, the curriculum examines the benefits of developing a coordinated, victim-centered community response; explains common injuries and relevant medical evidence, providing guidance on the use of medical experts; explores ethical issues confronted by prosecutors; addresses the development and improvement of culturally-specific victim services; and offers prosecutors the ability to redefine outcomes and the very nature of justice in elder abuse cases.

-NIPEA will take place at The Drury Inn and Suites in West Des Moines, IA.
+NIPEA will take place at the Double Tree by Hilton in New Orleans, Louisiana.
 Fifty-four (54) slots are available, as are limited scholarships to help defray travel and hotel expenses.
-There is no tuition fee for the institute itself.
-Attendees qualify for approximately twenty (20) continuing legal education credit hours including at least one (1) hour of ethics credit.
+There is no tuition fee for the institute.
+Attendees may qualify for approximately twenty (20) continuing legal education credit hours including at least one (1) hour of ethics credit.
+Preference will be given to prosecutor offices participating in the OVW Enhanced Training and Services to End Violence Against and Abuse of Women Later in Life Program (or prosecutor offices which are partnered with organizations that receive such funds).
+All other applicants/prosecutors will be considered in the order in which they apply.

 Interested prosecutors may apply to attend NIPEA by completing the survey here.
-This program is pending final approval from OVW.
-Please do not make travel arrangements until you have received a confirmation packet from the registrar.
+Submission of an application does not guarantee a spot in the Institute; please DO NOT make travel arrangements unless and until you have been notified that you are accepted for the course.
 If you need assistance completing this survey, please contact Nina Reynolds at 608-237-3454 or email@example.com.
+The deadline for applications is Friday, September 29.

 Please contact Ann Laatsch at firstname.lastname@example.org for more information about this program.